Norm relations for CM points on modular curves: Introduction

+is the reverse characteristic polynomial of $\mathrm{Frob}_{\lambda}^{-1}$ acting on $ T \simeq T^{\vee}(1)$.
+Let $ c \in \Gal(\overline{\QQ}/\QQ) $ denote the complex conjugation and let $ T^{c} $ denote the representation of $ \mathrm{Gal}(\overline{\QQ}/E) $ on which $ \gamma \in \Gal(\overline{\QQ}/E) $ acts as $ c \gamma c^{-1}$.
+Then $ T^{c} \simeq T $ (complex conjugation provides an isomorphism) and therefore as $ \mathrm{Gal}(\overline{\QQ}/E) $-representations.
+Such representations of $ \Gal(\overline{\QQ}/E) $ are often referred to as \emph{conjugate self-dual} in literature.
+In many recent works, anticyclotomic Euler systems have been constructed for conjugate self-dual Galois representations of $\Gal(\overline{\QQ}/E)$ which may or may not descend to representations of $\Gal(\overline{\QQ}/\QQ)$.
+These works thus only use Euler factors over $E$.
+See \S \ref{ESoverE} for an analogue of (\ref{correctESHeeg}) that involves $P_{\lambda}(X)$. \end{remark} \begin{remark} Kolyvagin’s formulation in \cite{kolyvagin} also imposed a “congruence condition” (axiom AX3), but this can be replaced by the vertical norm relation requirement in the definition above \cite[Remark~II.1.5]{Rubin}.
+We refer the reader to \cite{loe} for a general machinery for establishing vertical norm relations that leverages the theory of spherical varieties. \end{remark}

-The usefulness of a relation like (\ref{kolyrelation}) arises in part from the fact that the operator $ T_{\ell} $ essentially computes the local $ L $-factor at the prime $ \ell $ of the modular elliptic curve parametrized by $ X_{0}(N) $.
-Though (\ref{kolyrelation}) suffices for the purposes of Kolyvagin's bounding argument, its shape is not particularly emblematic of higher dimensional situations since general automorphic $ L $-factors are computed by more than one Hecke operator.
+While the relation (\ref{kolyrelation}) suffices for Kolyvagin’s bounding argument, its form is not particularly representative of the situation encountered in the setting of higher dimensional Shimura varieties.
+In general, automorphic $L$-factors are computed via the action of more than one Hecke operator.
 In fact, the totality of the operators required is packaged into what is known as a \emph{Hecke polynomial}.
-In the situation of modular curves, $ T_{\ell} $ is the middle coefficient of a degree two Hecke polynomial that is associated with modular curves.
-The ideal version of the trace relation should involve the complete Hecke polynomial and should hold at \emph{split} primes as well.
-In fact, a machinery where only split relations are needed has been proposed by Jetchev, Nekovar and Skinner.
+In the situation of modular curves, $T_{\ell}$ is the middle coefficient of a degree-two Hecke polynomial whose coefficients retrieve those of $P_{\ell}(X)$ (\ref{PellX}) as eigenvalues under the Hecke action on the eigenform associated with the elliptic curve $A$.
+In Kolyvagin’s case it suffices to work with $T_{\ell}$ alone, since the action of $P_{\ell}(\mathrm{Frob}_{\lambda}^{-1})$ corresponds to multiplication by $a_{\ell}$ modulo $\ell+1$, and, as explained above, one can derive the ``correct'' relations (\ref{correctESHeeg}) from the simplified relations (\ref{normrelcoho}).
+However, such simplifications do not exist for general automorphic Galois representations, and one must establish the horizontal norm relations with the full Euler factor as, for instance, required in (\ref{ESdef}).

+Accordingly, a more natural version of the Hecke-operator-valued norm relation (\ref{kolyrelation}) would involve the complete Hecke polynomial that directly specializes to (\ref{correctESHeeg}) and that also holds at primes $\ell$ which are \emph{split} in $E$.
+Indeed, Jetchev, Nekovář, and Skinner \cite{JNS} have proposed a framework in which only split relations are required to carry out Kolyvagin’s bounding argument.
+Their approach also has the advantage of being applicable to conjugate self-dual Galois representations of $\Gal(\overline{\QQ}/E)$ that do not necessarily descend to representations of $\Gal(\overline{\QQ}/\QQ)$.
+Several examples of such “split” Euler systems have already been constructed (\cite{Anticyclo}, \cite{CRR}, \cite{SkinnerLai}, \cite{disegni}) and have been used to make significant progress towards the Bloch--Kato conjecture in a variety of settings.